lianqiw/maos/docs/91_basics.md

 If you declare an array: <code>double a[1024];</code> the symbol actually contains the address of a 1024x8 byte memory region that is automatically allocated in the stack (malloc, calloc allocations memory in the heap).
-Suppost the address of the memory region is 0xFF00.
+Suppose the address of the memory region is 0xFF00.
 Assignment
 <code>a[0]=1;</code> puts 1 in memory started at 0xFF00.
 And <code>a[1]=1;</code>
 puts 1 in memory started at 0xFF08.